[Interview] Belarus threatens to kill two UK dissidents

 Already a member?

-"Death threats were always part of our life … but this is the first time the main columnist of Sovietska Belarus is using such language," she told EUobserver from London last week, where they have lived for almost 10 years after receiving asylum and UK citizenship.
+"Death threats were always part of our life … but this is the first time the main columnist of Sovietska Belarus is using such language," she told EUobserver from London last week, where they have lived for almost 10 years after receiving asylum and UK nationality.

 Kaliada, a former diplomat, and Khalezin, a journalist, are co-founders of Belarus Free Theatre, which puts on anti-Belarus regime plays around the world.